pingcap/docs/v3.1/how-to/maintain/backup-and-restore/br.md

 - BR only supports TiDB v3.1 or later versions.
 - If the backed up cluster does not have a network storage, before the restoration, copy the backup SST files to the directory specified by `--storage` on each TikV node.
-- TiDB cannot perform the backup operation when executing DDL statements.
+- Do not perform the backup operation when executing DDL statements on TiDB.
-- The restoration can be performed only on new clusters.
+- Perform the restoration only on new clusters.
 - If the backup time might exceed the [`tikv_gc_life_time`](/v3.1/reference/garbage-collection/configuration.md#tikv_gc_life_time) configuration which is `"10m0s"` by default, increase the value of this configuration.

     For example, set `tikv_gc_life_time` to `720h`: